netlify/build/README.md

 bar: ${secrets:MY_REMOTE_SECRET}
 ```

-## Build Environment
+## Simplified Build Env

-This section describes the netlify build environment.

-### Directories
+The folder structure of the build environment is also being revamped to streamline & simplify how users interact with it.

-- `.netlify`
+- `.netlify` - Main folder
 - `.netlify/src` - Source code from repo, zip, tar
 - `.netlify/cache` - Files persisted across builds
-- `.netlify/cache/dependancies` - All dependancies are cache here.
+- `.netlify/cache/dependencies` - All dependencies are cache here.
 These are used for lookup / install process.
 - `.netlify/build` - Built files

-### Environment variables

-The build environment variables should be codified and used to automatically populate the [docs page](https://www.netlify.com/docs/continuous-deployment/#environment-variables).

-List TBH.
-Backwards compatible

 ## CLI commands